alanb128/balena-nuc-geti/README.md

 # balena-nuc-geti
-Experimental Geti nferencing deployed to a NUC/x86 via balena
+Experimental Geti inferencing deployed to a NUC/x86 via balena

 ## Description
 [Intel Geti](https://geti.intel.com/) is Intel’s new software platform for quickly building computer vision models.
 In this example project, we use the [balena platform](www.balena.io) to deploy a Geti model to an x86 device, where it instantly begins running inferences on a connected camera or RTSP stream.
 Optionally, you can connect an LED to the device which will illuminate when the selected object is detected by the camera.